-Start by getting a 1 lb. pork tenderloin and giving it a good coating of Stubb’s Pork dry rub.
+Grab a pork tenderloin and give it a good coating of Stubb’s Pork dry rub.

 That will only need about 15 minutes in your oven, take it out and cover it with Stubb’s Sticky Sweet BAR-B-Q sauce and throw it back in for another 7-8 minutes.

 While the pork is resting you can start the rice.
 Add the onions and garlic first and let them start cooking for about five minutes, then you can start dumping everything in.